kwaldenphd/how-computers-work/README.md

 51. Click `Reset` above the `PC` (Program Counter) to initialize it to zero.

-<blockquote>Q16: What do you expect to be the result when you click <Execute>? run the simulation and verify your prediction.</blockquote>
+<blockquote>Q16: What do you expect to be the result when you click Execute?
+Run the simulation and verify your prediction.</blockquote>

 ### The `HALT` Instruction